stoplightio/spectral/docs/guides/4-custom-rulesets.md

 If no `documentationUrl` is provided, no links will show up, and users will just have to rely on the error messages to figure out how the errors can be fixed.

-If you wish to override a documentation url for a particular rule, you can do so by specifying `documentationUrl` as follows
+If you wish to override a documentation URL for a particular rule, you can do so by specifying `documentationUrl`.

 ```yaml
 extends: spectral:oas